libpd/libpd/README.md

     ./mingw32_build_csharp.bat

     # 64 bit
-    ./mingw32_build_csharp.bat
+    ./mingw64_build_csharp.bat

-Usually you want the 32 bit version, as it will work on 64 bit Windows as well, but Unity 5 needs the 64 bit version.
+Usually you want the 32 bit version, as it will work on 64 bit Windows as well.
+However so C\# environments require a 64 bit version, Unity 5 for instance.

 Once the build is finished, a libpdcsharp.(so/dll) library should be found in the `libs` directory

-You also may need to use include the libwinpthread library along with libpdcsharp.
-This is included with libpd in the `libs` directory, either within `libs/mingw32` or `libs/mingw64`.
+You also may need to use the libwinpthread library along with libpdcsharp.
+Thi is included with libpd in the `libs` directory, either within `libs/mingw32` or `libs/mingw64`.
 For a current version of `libwinpthread-1.dll` search in your Msys2 installation's `bin` directory.

-_Note: If you have installed Msys2 in to a non-default location, you will need to change the variable for `%MSYS2%` in the .bat files._
+_Note: If you have installed Msys2 to a non-default location, you will need to change the variable for `%MSYS2%` in the .bat files._

 #### Linux